Kepool32/Emilus/README.md

 ## Deployment

 The application is deployed using Firebase.
-You can access the live version by visiting the following URL: [Furniture Scheduler](https://your-firebase-project.firebaseapp.com)
+You can access the live version by visiting the following URL:  https://create-react-app-3212332.web.app

 ## Additional Notes